Every year during the holiday season, the SANS Holiday Hack Challenge is released. An event many people, including me, are looking forward to.

 With the exact hexadecimal value of each byte, it’s easier to note the values of the bytes we need to change to revert Jack Frost’s block alterations:

-1. the Sign of the naughty/nice block will decrease from 1 to 0 (0x31 to 0x30).
+- the Sign of the naughty/nice block will decrease from 1 to 0 (

-2. to compensate for this change, the 10th byte of block 3 should be incremented from 0xD6 to 0xD7.
+.
 Fortunately this byte lies in a piece of the block we control: the data of the bin-document.
-Even more specific: the 54th byte of the bin-document.
+Even more specific: the 54th byte of the bin-document. - the Pages value will increase from 2 to 3 (

-4. to compensate for this change, the 10th character of block 3 should be decremented from 0x1C to 0x1B.
+.
 Also this modification is done in a part of the data we control: the 128th byte of the PDF-document.

 Reverting Jack Frost’s changes